AnthonyDavolio01/I3/README.md

  - numpy
  - sklearn

+## Step 0: Make output directory structure
+bash code/mdir.sh

 ## Step 1: Generate Inputs
 Use CHARMM-GUI PDB reader & manipulator to generate the input files. https://www.charmm-gui.org/?doc=input/pdbreader

-We used 6DG8 from RCSB and translated its center of mass to the origin with the following script using PyMol.
+We used 6X3Z from RCSB and translated its center of mass to the origin with the following script using PyMol.
 ```bash
 python code\align\align.py
 python code\align\crd.py